xpack-dev-tools/openocd-xpack/website/docs/overview.md

 - **file-system relocatable**
 (can be installed in any location).

-Multiple versions can be installed on the same system, for each project.
+It is perfectly possible to install multiple versions concurrently on the same system, allowing different projects to be tied to specific versions.

 ## Benefits

 The main advantages of using the **xPack OpenOCD** are:

-- a convenient, uniform and portable install/uninstall/upgrade procedure, the same procedure is used for all major platforms (**Intel Windows** 64-bit,
+- a convenient, uniform and portable install/uninstall/upgrade procedure;
+  the same procedure is used for all major platforms (**Intel Windows** 64-bit,
   **Intel GNU/Linux** 64-bit,
   **Arm GNU/Linux** 64/32-bit,
   **Intel macOS** 64-bit,
   **Apple Silicon macOS** 64-bit)
-- a good integration with development environments (no Docker images)
+- a good integration with development environments (no need for Docker images)
-- a simplifying solution for **CI** environment
+- an easy to use solution for **CI** environments

 ## Compatibility